 Ballgame: Brewers 5, Twins 4

-- Andy MacPhail, the young general manager of the Twins, delivered the keynote address.
+- Andy MacPhail, the young general manager of the Twins, delivered the keynote address to a crowd of 340 members and guests in Minneapolis.
 Minor league home run legend Joe Hauser was a special guest speaker.
 Actor Peter Thoemke performed "Casey at the Bat" at the convention opening, while the players panel consisted of former AL Rookie of the Year John Castino, original Twin Julio Becquer, two-sport star Howie Schultz and Negro Leaguer Collins Jones.
 More than 30 research presentations were given, including "The Ebbets Field Diamond Jubilee" by Ron Gabriel, "The 30-30 Club" by Cappy Gagnon and "The Great Minneapolis-St. Paul Baseball Rivalry" by Stew Thornley.

 - Read more: A look back at SABR 18 in Minneapolis